jilleb/mib2-toolbox/README.md

 If you run into any issues, consult the [F.A.Q.](https://github.com/jilleb/mib2-toolbox/blob/master/FAQ.md).

 ## Supported firmware versions
-This toolbox probably doesn't work on all available firmware versions but the current SD-card installtion mproves to be mostly compatible with most firmwares.
+This toolbox probably doesn't work on all available firmware versions but the current SD-card installtion proves to be mostly compatible with most firmwares.

 # Disclaimer: